luscarl/ProjRAWR/README.md

 - [Contributing](#contributing)

 ## Installation
-This project requires some python libraries for it's functionality.
+This project requires some python libraries for its functionality.
 Please make sure you have python3 properly installed on your machine, as well as the following libraries.
   - postgresql
   - sqlalchemy